 What is Irritable Bowel Syndrome?

-IBS is not an inflammatory bowel disease (such as Crohn’s disease and ulcerative colitis), coeliac disease or bowel cancer.
-However, these conditions can share similar symptoms.
+IBS is not the same as inflammatory bowel diseases (such as Crohn’s disease or ulcerative colitis), coeliac disease, or bowel cancer, though they may share similar symptoms.

 Symptoms, diagnosis and treatment